kisom/cert/README.md

   Print the embedded version string.

-Configuration and Environment
+Configuration and environment
 -----------------------------

-Configuration is managed via Cobra flags and Viper.
-Behavior is influenced by:
+Configuration is managed via Cobra flags and Viper:

-- Flags listed above.
-- Environment variables: Viper's `AutomaticEnv()` is enabled, so any of the flag names may be provided as environment variables (uppercase, with dashes typically replaced by underscores by the shell when exporting).
-Examples:
-  - CA, INTERMEDIATES_FILE, DISPLAY_MODE, SKIP_VERIFY, STRICT_TLS, VERBOSE,
-    LEAF_ONLY, LEEWAY, EXPIRING_ONLY, CERT_FILE, KEY_FILE, SHOULD_MATCH, SNI_NAME,
-    FORCE_INTERMEDIATE_BUNDLE, CHECK_REVOCATION, CONFIG_FILE, OUTPUT, BINARY_OUT,
-    PEM_TYPE
-  Note: Viper's default behavior is case‑insensitive lookup; exact mapping may depend on your environment.
+- Prefer command‑line flags shown above; each subcommand also has `--help`.
 - Config file: by default, `$HOME/.config/goutils/cert.yaml` if present.
 You can set a custom file via `--config <path>`.
+- Environment variables: Viper's `AutomaticEnv()` is enabled, but no key replacer is configured.
+That means only keys without dashes can be set via environment variables in most shells.
+For example, `CA` and `VERBOSE` may work, but keys like `intermediates-file` or `skip-verify` typically cannot be exported because `-` is not valid in environment variable names.
+Prefer flags or the config file for those.

-Example config (`~/.config/goutils/cert.yaml`):
+Example config file (`~/.config/goutils/cert.yaml`):

   ca: /etc/ssl/certs/ca-bundle.crt
   intermediates-file: /path/to/intermediates.pem